cunnie/docs/mac-mini-CF.md

 2. (VM location) click **Next**
 3. (Ready to complete) click **Finish**

-Congratulations, we have created an IAAS.
+Congratulations, we have created an IaaS.

 ---